ma-edw/food_order/README.md

 ```
 npm start
 ```
-The frontend will be available at http://localhost:3000/
+The frontend will be available in http://localhost:3000/